-I’d recently been craving a berry-flavored cake, and since kuchen is like a cake with berries and crumbles on top, I decided to try my hand at it and, darn it, it turned out so good that I ended up eating most of it myself.
+I’d recently been craving a berry-flavored cake, and since kuchen is like a cake with berries and crumbles on top, I decided to try my hand at a blueberry kuchen and, darn it, it turned out so good that I ended up eating most of it myself.
 This is very dangerous, so I will probably wait a few months before I decide to make another one, but it was tasty nevertheless and I wanted to share it with you all.
-I hope you like berries and cake as much as I do!
+I hope you like berries and cake and this blueberry kuchen as much as I do!

 - 1 Cup Sugar

 - 4 Eggs